risk-of-thunder/R2Wiki/docs/Mod-Creation/C#-Programming/Hooking/IL-Hook.md

+# IL Hook

+IL Hooks can modify the set of instructions a method consists of in this form, thus allowing one to manipulate the method logic in ways that are not possible with [On Hooks](https://risk-of-thunder.github.io/R2Wiki/Mod-Creation/C%23-Programming/Hooking/On-Hook).

-# What is CIL?
+## What is CIL?

 [CIL](https://en.m.wikipedia.org/wiki/Common_Intermediate_Language) is the result of compiling readable C# code into another form, which can be universally processed by multiple architectures and converted into machine code targeting the current architecture at runtime, hence "intermediate language".

-IL Hooks can modify the set of instructions a method consists of in this form, thus allowing one to manipulate the method logic in ways that are not possible with [On Hooks](https://risk-of-thunder.github.io/R2Wiki/Mod-Creation/C%23-Programming/Hooking/On-Hook).

-## The stack
+### The stack

 A Stack is used at a low/intermediate level to process data.
 As explained by Wikipedia, only the value at the very top of the stack can be popped from the stack.
 Given a list of IL instructions, the processor will iterate its way through the operations, emitting values to the stack, and executing operations upon the stack as and when the instruction is executed.
 At the point of termination (return), the stack must be empty, with no more instructions or values remaining.
 If this is not the case, the stack is said to be unbalanced and the process will terminate with the error Invalid ILCode.